Your Child’s Health Matters

 Pink Eye (Conjunctivitis):

 If your child’s eyes are mildly red and watery and no other symptoms are present, this may indicate irritation or allergy.
 However, if your child’s eyes are markedly red (including under the eyelids) and accompanied by thick, yellow or green drainage, he/she may have pink eye or conjunctivitis.
 This condition can be caused by a virus, bacteria, or allergies – only a doctor can determine the cause.
 Bacterial conjunctivitis is contagious if a child rubs his/her eyes, then touches another student or an object that another student uses, and that student then rubs his/her eyes.
 For this reason, your child should remain home until treatment has begun or the symptoms are gone.
+Student will not be allowed to return to school until a minimum of 48 hours with treatment.

 Again, these guidelines are designed to assist in your decision-making process as to whether or not to send your child to school.
 Your doctor will assist you to determine if your child needs to be seen at an office visit.